Bryn Mawr School

 Bryn Mawr School, founded in 1885 as the first college-preparatory school for girls in the United States, is an independent, nonsectarian all-girls school for grades PK-12, with a coed preschool.
 Bryn Mawr School is located in the Roland Park section of Baltimore, Maryland.

 Bryn Mawr School Community

 In 2023–2024, Bryn Mawr School had 147 faculty members and 712 students.
 Boys are admitted into the pre-school division, known as the Little School.
-Students from Bryn Mawr's brother school are allowed to take classes in the Upper School.
+Students from Bryn Mawr's sibling schools, Roland Park Country School and The Gilman School are allowed to take classes in the Upper School.

 Each student in the Middle and Upper School is assigned an Advisor in their division who serves as their representative to the school.
 Advisory groups meet together throughout the week for discussions and celebrations, and work together on a variety of charitable and service projects.

 History

 The Bryn Mawr School for Girls of Baltimore City was founded in 1885 by five Baltimore women, M. Carey Thomas, Mary Elizabeth Garrett, Mamie Gwinn, Bessie King, and Julia Rogers, collectively known as the "Friday Evening" Group.
 The group's aim was to provide an education for girls equivalent to that available to boys.
 In an 1883 letter to James E. Rhoads, who was the first president of the Bryn Mawr College, M. Carey Thomas shared her concern for how they would find young women prepared for the unprecedented rigorous standards of the new college: "The absence of the regularly organized preparatory schools that exist for boys greatly embarrasses a girl who means to enter college."

 The school had a predominantly educated female faculty, and a curriculum that required Latin and French, German and Greek, laboratory sciences, history, literature, advanced mathematics, elocution and art.
 Students would undergo examinations with the supervision of university professors and had to pass the entrance exam for Bryn Mawr College in order to graduate.

 Mary Elizabeth Garrett, who became the wealthiest “spinster woman” in the country after the death of her father John Work Garrett, was the main benefactor.
 She was often onsite during the construction of the school building in downtown Baltimore from 1888 to 1890, which featured an indoor swimming pool with cold “needle baths,” a gymnasium with a suspended track, and the Sargent School of Boston, as well as a full-time physician to oversee athletic and posture programs.
 Upstairs were scientific laboratories, an art room, and a library.
 The study hall bore a copy of the Parthenon Frieze and copies of European and American statuary and artwork throughout the building for the girls to study and draw.
 A model of the building was made for the Columbian Exposition of 1893 in Chicago and numerous articles about it appeared in newspapers across the country.
 The school was seen as a move forward for women's education reaching far beyond Baltimore and Pennsylvania.